run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/use/CI-group-availability.md

 3. Click on “+” symbol located on the Filters area, to search for the CI group you want;

-4. It can be added several items, the amount you want, to the verification;
+4. It can be added several items, the amount you want, for the verification;

 5. Once you add the CI group, you can update the charts presented after this field by clicking on "Update Charts".

-6. Verify the information in **Availability per period**.
+6. Verify the information in **Availability by period**.
 You can set the period you want and click on "Update" to view it.

 7. Verify the information in **Total Availability**.
 You can set the period you want and click on "Update" to view it.
 You can also download it by clickin on "Save table".
 You can click on the slices of the chart to see the details about the CI's time distribution: Available, Unavailable and Scheduled change.
 In the chart, at the end, there're the followin information: